-Amazon workers say they’re not checked for coronavirus symptoms despite CDC recommendations
+Amazon confirms COVID-19 case as workers say they’re not checked for coronavirus symptoms

-At two major Amazon fulfillment centers in the Seattle area, arriving workers were not being screened for coronavirus symptoms as recently as Wednesday, employees said.
+Amazon confirmed its first U.S. case of an hourly employee with COVID-19 while workers at two of the company’s major fulfillment centers in the Seattle area said they were not being screened for coronavirus symptoms as recently as Wednesday.

 That’s despite U.S. Centers for Disease Control and Prevention (CDC) recommendations issued March 11 for every workplace in the region calling for daily temperature and respiratory symptom checks of all staff and visitors entering buildings, and a statement from Amazon’s top operations executive on Monday saying the company was taking “all recommended precautions in our buildings and stores to keep people healthy.”

 The employees, who work at major Amazon facilities in Kent and Kirkland — two of more than 175 around the world where thousands of workers gather, pack and ship customer orders — also described operations that appeared to fall short of the social distancing measures recommended by the CDC.
-Shift start times were not being staggered and people were still working “shoulder to shoulder” in some parts of the facilities, they said.
+Shift start times were not being staggered — though a company spokesperson said this was changing — and people were still working “shoulder to shoulder” in some parts of the facilities, they said.

+The company confirmed that an employee in a Queens, New York, delivery station had tested positive for the coronavirus, as first reported by The Atlantic.
+The spokesperson said the employee is now in quarantine.
+The company temporarily closed the facility “for additional sanitation and sent associates [employees] home with full pay.”

+But the first COVID-19 case in Amazon’s enormous U.S. fulfillment and delivery system will add to concerns among employees who find themselves on the front lines of supplying home-bound people during the pandemic, and who were already concerned about safety.
+The company previously confirmed two positive cases among its headquarters staff in Seattle and in warehouses in Europe.

-Other Seattle-area Amazon employees, gig workers and job applicants who spoke to The Seattle Times in recent days described handheld scanners and racks at the Kirkland facility that were touched by many hands between cleanings, if they were cleaned at all; no easing in rigorous productivity targets to give employees extra time to clean their workstations — which the company said it now requires them to do at the start and end of each shift — or their hands; and recruiting centers where people responding to the company’s call for 100,000 new hires crammed together into small rooms to complete paperwork.
+Amazon employees, gig workers and job applicants who spoke to The Seattle Times in recent days described handheld scanners and racks at the Kirkland facility that were touched by many hands between cleanings, if they were cleaned at all; no easing in rigorous productivity targets to give employees extra time to clean their workstations — which the company said it now requires them to do at the start and end of each shift — or their hands; and recruiting centers where people responding to the company’s call for 100,000 new hires crammed together into small rooms to complete paperwork.

 One Amazon Flex contract driver who asked about the cleanliness of racks in Kirkland last weekend was told, “If that matters to you, maybe you should wear gloves.”
 (An employee there said gloves were sometimes available.)